simonkrauter/Xfce-Simple-Dark/readme.md

 License
 -------

-Copyright 2017 Simon Krauter<br>
 Xfce-Simple-Dark is FLOSS (free and open-source software).<br>
-All files in this repository are licensed under the [GNU General Public License version 3](https://opensource.org/licenses/GPL-3.0) (GPLv3).
+All files in this repository are licensed under the [GNU General Public License version 3](https://opensource.org/licenses/GPL-3.0) (GPLv3).<br>
+Copyright 2017 Simon Krauter